 By the end of the second/eighth century, all essential features of the judiciary and positive legal doctrine had clearly acquired a highly developed form, only to undergo further refinements, mutatis mutandis, throughout the centuries thereafter.
-But legal theory, the so-called $us\bar{u}l$ al-fiqh, remained in embryo, still struggling to take shape.
+But legal theory, the so-called uṣūl al-fiqh, remained in embryo, still struggling to take shape.
 Indeed, the competing movements of the rationalists and the traditionalists (initially discussed in chapter 3, section 4) would have to settle on a compromise before such a theory - which ultimately came to define Sunnite Islam itself - could emerge.
-Chapter 6 examines what I have called the Great Rationalist-Traditionalist Synthesis, and how legal theory as it stood during the second half of the fourth/tenth century.
+Chapter 6 examines what I have called the Great Rationalist-Traditionalist Synthesis, and how legal theory emerged out of it.
+The remainder of this chapter offers an outline of this theory as it stood during the second half of the fourth/tenth century.